PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 - Changed the fake lag detection so it has a short delay before triggering
 - Auto map rotation when no players are online will now use bot maps when there are any in the map rotation
 - Adminmenu will now send less commands from server to client
+- Speed up the spawn helicoper and parachute

 Fixes:
 - Fixed the fast fire of bots